-Game of malefiz is also known as “Barricade“.
-It was clearly developed on a basis of pachisi (aka ludo).
-Its creator – Werner Schöppner – changed the board and introduced an additional type of pieces – so called barricades.
-Thanks to this he created funny game that is qute complex strategically.
+Game of Malefiz is also known as “Barricade“.
+It was clearly developed on a basis of Pachisi (ancestor of Ludo).
+Its creator – Werner Schöppner – changed the board and introduced an additional type of pieces, so-called barricades.
+Thanks to this he designed a game that is funny and quite complex strategically.
 You can play it without getting bored.

-I already described the basic variant of malefiz for 4 people.
-In this article I will describe a variant for 5 or 6 players.
+I’ve already described the basic variant of Malefiz for 2, 3 or 4 players.
+In this article, I describe a variant for 5 or 6 players.

 Board, pieces and die

-To play Malefiz you need a board like on the picture below.
-One field in the middle of the board is specially marked (in this case by a star).
-Colored fileds on the edges are also important.
+To play Malefiz for 6 you need a board like shown on the picture below.
+One square in the middle of the board is specially marked (in this case by a star).
+Colored squares on the edges are also important.

 - 5 pieces for each player (for each in a different color) and

-Theoretically from 2 to 6 people can take part in a game, but playing in small group (up to 4 people) doesn’t make sense.
-If there are 4 players or less, it is better to play the basic variant of the game.
+Theoretically, you can use this board with 2 or 3 players only, but playing in such a small group (up to 4 people) doesn’t make sense.
+If there are 4 players or less, it’s better to play the basic variant of the game.

-Initial setting is shown on the diagram below.
-White barricades are always placed on the same fields on the start.
-Players’ pieces are placed on colored start fields.
-Each player (in this case Yellow, Green, Blue, Red, Orange and Purple) has its own starting positions.
+Initial setting is shown in the diagram below.
+Note the white barricades setting.
+Players’ pieces are placed on colored starting squares.
+Each player (in this case Yellow, Green, Blue, Red, Orange, and Purple) has its own starting positions.

 You also need one die to play.
-You can also play with two dice (see below).
+There is a variant with two dice (see below).

-Malefiz is a race.
+Malefiz is a race-type game.
 Players race to the field in the middle (marked with the star).
-The winner is the first player who get one of his pieces on this field.
+The winner is the first player who gets one of his pieces on this field.

-Of course, there are some important rules in this race.
+Of course, there are some important rules in the race.

-Players make moves sequentially.
+Players take turns sequentially.
 In one turn player rolls a die and moves one of his pieces in any direction for as many fields as shown on the die.

-The picture below shows the move possibilities after throwing 4.
+The picture below shows possibilities after throwing 4.
 The player has four possible ways (large red dots indicate final reached field).

-If there is another player’s piece on the way, it can be simply bypassed (or it can be captured – see below).
+If there’s another player’s piece on the way, it can be simply bypassed (or it can be captured – see below).

-Note: It is not allowed to move forwards and backwards in one move.
-You can turn, but you can’t make a u-turn to made your move shorter.
+Note: It’s not allowed to move forward and backward in one move.
+You can turn, but you can’t make a u-turn to make your move shorter.

-Note II: In the first move, central field of starting fileds counts as a first field.
+Note II: In the first move, the central square of all starting squares counts as a first.

 Removing the barricades

-If there is barricade on the way choosed by a player, this barricade can not be passed.
+If there’s a barricade on the way chosen by a player, this barricade cannot be passed.
 It must be removed first.

-Removing a barricade occurs when a player lands one of his pieces on the top of barricade (with an exact throw).
-The player who removes a barricade, have the right to place it on any choosen fild on the board, with the exception of the fields behind the dashed line.
-This rule is intended to prevent the possibility of blocking pieces just at the start.
+Removing a barricade occurs when a player lands one of his pieces on the top of the barricade (with an exact throw).
+The player who removes a barricade, have the right to place it on any chosen square on the board, with the exception of the fields behind the dashed line.
+This rule is intended to prevent the possibility of blocking opponents’ pieces just at the start.

-If a player standing before barricade throws a number of points not allowing to remove it, he or she may approach to the barricade.
-He or she can also move back.
+If a player standing before barricade throws a number of points not allowing to remove it, he/she may approach to the barricade or move back.

-If player lands on the field occupied by opponent’s piece, this opponent’s piece is captured.
-Captured piece is sent back to the start and begins its journey from there.
+If player’s piece lands on the square occupied by opponent’s piece, this opponent’s piece is captured.
+The captured piece is sent back to the start and begins its journey from there.

 Two dice variant

-Some people like to play malefiz with two dice.
-In this case after each turn player moves not one, but two of its pieces.
-The game becomes more dynamic and the player has more capabilities of moving.
+Some people like to play Malefiz with two dice.
+In this case, after each turn player moves not one, but two of its pieces.
+The game becomes more dynamic and players have more capabilities of moving.

 Why it’s worth a try?